Vietnam.vn - Nền tảng quảng bá Việt Nam

 Far-right parties are on the rise across Europe, gaining support from young voters.
 Many parties with anti-immigrant agendas are even gaining support from young voters taking part in European Parliament elections for the first time.

-World - Check out the major political blocs ahead of the European Parliament elections
+World - Roll call of major political blocs ahead of European Parliament elections

 A banner at the European Parliament building in Brussels, Belgium.
 Photo: RTE

-Dominating the EU legislature for the past five years are three majorities: the centre-right European People's Party (EPP), the centre-left Socialists and Democrats (S&D) and the liberal and centrist Renew Europe.
+Dominating the EU legislature for the past five years are three majorities: the center-right European People's Party (EPP), the center-left Socialists and Democrats (S&D) and the liberal and centrist Renew Europe.

 Together, these largest political blocs direct EU policy, including the European Green Deal (EGD) and the EU's response to the Russia-Ukraine conflict, and hold top leadership positions in EU institutions.

-In addition, the hard-line and far-right blocs have also shown flexibility.
-They have regrouped, changed their names and restarted for the upcoming tight race.
+In addition, the hard-line and far-right blocs also showed flexibility.
+They regrouped, changed their names and restarted for the upcoming tense race.

 European People's Party (EPP)

-The centre-right EPP bloc is the largest bloc in the European Parliament (EP), with a core of German CDU members, with small numbers of Polish and Romanian members.
+The center-right EPP bloc is the largest bloc in the European Parliament (EP), with a core of German CDU members, with a small number of members from Poland and Romania.

-Over the past five years, the bloc has forged alliances with the centre-left Socialists and Democrats (S&D) and the liberal and centrist Renew Europe.
+Over the past five years, the bloc has forged alliances with the center-left Socialists and Democrats (S&D) and the liberal and centrist Renew Europe bloc.

-They hold senior positions and push through policies like the European Green Deal (EGD).
+They hold senior positions and have pushed through policies like the European Green Deal (EGD).
 But the bloc has also become increasingly “sceptical” of green transition efforts in the run-up to the election.

 World - Roll call of major political blocs ahead of European Parliament elections (Figure 2).